Conflict escalates as nonstate armed groups unify against the central government

 What still needs to be done?

-The IRC’s work in Myanmar is more crucial than ever as people struggle to rebuild their lives in the wake of natural disaster and internal conflict.
+The IRC’s work in Myanmar is more crucial than ever as people struggle to rebuild their lives in the wake of natural disasters and protracted conflict.

 We pledge to put the needs of the most vulnerable—women, children and the elderly—at the forefront of our efforts, and to achieve measurable improvements in decision-making power, safety and health.